open-esq/regulationcrowdfunding/corporate_form.md

 There is the question of what happens if someone gives our ledger a fake name and address.
 Purchasers should be warned beforehand, and even perhaps be forced to agree to a click-wrapped agreement, that if they give false information, their stock could be dissolved.
 If we suspect fraud, we could verify the account by sending a letter to the address provided.
 If we receive a return-to-sender, we could freeze the account until or unless the person listed in the ledger can verify his/her information.

+Another question is whether we should allow anyone with an Ethereum address to purchase Primal ETH stocks this way.
+For now, the answer is likely "no", as we are still in an experimental stage.
+For demostration purposes, the process could be shown to be done automatically, but we should approve actual stock transfers.

-Once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.
+Regardless, once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.

 #### Smart Contract